Qovery/qovery-client-go/docs/ClusterRequestFeaturesInnerValue.md

 `func (o *ClusterRequestFeaturesInnerValue) HasAdditionalIpRangePodsNames() bool`

 HasAdditionalIpRangePodsNames returns a boolean if a field has been set.

+### GetSpotEnabled

+`func (o *ClusterRequestFeaturesInnerValue) GetSpotEnabled() bool`

+GetSpotEnabled returns the SpotEnabled field if non-nil, zero value otherwise.

+### GetSpotEnabledOk

+`func (o *ClusterRequestFeaturesInnerValue) GetSpotEnabledOk() (*bool, bool)`

+GetSpotEnabledOk returns a tuple with the SpotEnabled field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSpotEnabled

+`func (o *ClusterRequestFeaturesInnerValue) SetSpotEnabled(v bool)`

+SetSpotEnabled sets SpotEnabled field to given value.

+### GetDiskSizeInGib

+`func (o *ClusterRequestFeaturesInnerValue) GetDiskSizeInGib() int32`

+GetDiskSizeInGib returns the DiskSizeInGib field if non-nil, zero value otherwise.

+### GetDiskSizeInGibOk

+`func (o *ClusterRequestFeaturesInnerValue) GetDiskSizeInGibOk() (*int32, bool)`

+GetDiskSizeInGibOk returns a tuple with the DiskSizeInGib field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDiskSizeInGib

+`func (o *ClusterRequestFeaturesInnerValue) SetDiskSizeInGib(v int32)`

+SetDiskSizeInGib sets DiskSizeInGib field to given value.

+### GetDefaultServiceArchitecture

+`func (o *ClusterRequestFeaturesInnerValue) GetDefaultServiceArchitecture() CpuArchitectureEnum`

+GetDefaultServiceArchitecture returns the DefaultServiceArchitecture field if non-nil, zero value otherwise.

+### GetDefaultServiceArchitectureOk

+`func (o *ClusterRequestFeaturesInnerValue) GetDefaultServiceArchitectureOk() (*CpuArchitectureEnum, bool)`

+GetDefaultServiceArchitectureOk returns a tuple with the DefaultServiceArchitecture field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDefaultServiceArchitecture

+`func (o *ClusterRequestFeaturesInnerValue) SetDefaultServiceArchitecture(v CpuArchitectureEnum)`

+SetDefaultServiceArchitecture sets DefaultServiceArchitecture field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)